-Prophecy: It may come as a surprise, but the book of Psalms does contain prophecy.
-There are a number of Psalms that speak of the person and work of the Messiah - but we will take a closer look at those in our next lesson.
+Prophecy: It may come as a surprise to some, but the book of Psalms does contain prophecy.
+There are a number of psalms that speak of the person and work of the Messiah - but since I've discussed that elsewhere I won't cover it here.

-As we can see, Psalms is a book that is full of praise and thanksgiving - but it is also a book of lamentation and suffering.
-It contains both wisdom and prophecy, and it has history as well.
-Above all, though, it is a book that magnifies the Lord and that praises Him for the many great things He has done!
+As we can see, the book of Psalms is full of praise and thanksgiving - but it also contains lamentation and suffering.
+It has wisdom, prophecy, and history as well.
+Above all, though, it's a book that magnifies the Lord and praises Him for the many great things He has done!